megatronhack/LeetcodeSolutions/API.md

 s.substring(startIndex)  // from startindex to end
-new String(sourceArray,0,slow) // new a string from source array, start form index 0 to slow-1 s+= Integer.toString(root.key)//how to append in the string
+new String(sourceArray,0,slow) // new a string from source array, start form index 0 to slow-1 s+= Integer.toString(root.key)//how to append in the string s.replaceAll(".", "*")//Replace all symbol with *.
+The dot symbol can take place of any other symbol, that is why it is called the wildcard character. s.split("[.]")//split the string with "." and return as an array Integer.valueOf(s);//Convert a String to an Integer
 ```

 ## Char